ImperialFerretCoders/ModJam4/PLANNING.md

     - Energy/resource consumption as basic properties of traits - more traits == more expensive to "run"
     - "Energy/resource" actually probably be some sort of "food" - agar slurry :P?
         - Need algae added to craft this with
+- How does it spread, visually?
+    - Thaumcraft has some fun stuff with taint, might want to take some inspiration from there
+    - Tendrils?
+        - Would these be like redstone, as a separate block placed on top of the existing structre?
+Downside is they take up space
+        - Alternatively they could be coded as a flag/metadata on our existing structural blocks

 ##Traits
 - Distance (spatial)
 - Lighting (functional), not sure on details for this exactly